LOOSE-LIPS/loose-lips-2.0/src/routes/blog/nas1-minimono-guide-us-onwards/index.md

 author: 100
 banner: []
 description: >-
-  What&rsquo;s up sugarpuffs.
-It&rsquo;s your conductor speaking.
+  What’s up sugarpuffs.
+It’s your conductor speaking.
 The seas are shifting under our feet, bubbling and bursting like the positive lasagne of matter, problematic but potentially delicious.
 Will we all be dosed with vaccine, shoveling down vegan mcmuffins at the midpoint of a 72 hour bender this time 4 months from now?
 Who knows.
-I&rsquo;m [...]Read More...
+I’m [...]Read More...
 published: true
 tags: picks
 featured: false